urbit/volt/ATTACKS_EDGES.md

 Summary:
 - C broadcasts commitment tx and it confirms
 - C broadcasts preimage settlement to some miners with a low fee.
 Also includes some "dummy" input in this.
 Partitions network another tx with that same "dummy" input to relay nodes.
+- TODO: how does that dummy input block A from posting HTLC settlement?
-- A reclaims offered HTLC
+- A reclaims offered HTLC after timelock
-- after A's reclamation confirms in X blocks, C's preimage settlement goes through at some point
+- C's preimage settlement goes through at some point